RasterViewshed Task

 VERTICAL_FIELD_OF_VIEW (optional)

 Specify the angle in degrees of the vertical range of the observer point.
 Values range from 0 to 180.
-Specify an array of values if using multiple view points (specified with the PIXEL_LOCATION property).
+Specify an array of values if using multiple view points (specified with the PIXEL_LOCATION parameter).

 Version History